-As well as his writing on the Balkans, and his translations, Robert contributes to the Script Hack film-writing blog.
+As well as his writing on the Balkans, and his translations, Robert writes for and about the screen and contributes to the Script Hack film-writing blog.

 'I wanted to make the reader feel the horror, but I also wanted to show how Cromwell came to take the decision he did'

 A wise author was once asked to explain what he meant to say through his latest book; 'If I could explain that,' he replied, 'I wouldn't have had to write the book, would I?'

 Here's Robert talking around and about writing and his novels: